 |- Material: Polyester|

-If you’re looking for a lightweight 3-piece luggage set, the Lucas Ultra Lightweight set is probably one of the best options on the market.
+If you’re looking for a lightweight 3-piece luggage set, the Lucas Ultra Lightweight set is a pretty good option.

 All three pieces are virtually identical, just in different dimensions.
 All bags are expandable, come with four double spinner wheels, and have the same setup on compartments and handles.

-That said, you should remember that this definitely isn’t a luggage set that will last decades.
+That being said, you should remember that this definitely isn’t a luggage set that will last decades.
 Lucas is essentially a private label brand that outsources the manufacturing process in China, so the quality isn’t perfect.
-If you’ll be using this set several times per year, you can expect it to last 3-5 years, which is pretty long for an affordable luggage set.
+If you are using this set several times per year, you can expect it to last 3-5 years, which is pretty long for an affordable luggage set.
+But, if your budget allows it, you should definitely check out the American Tourister Pop Max 3-piece luggage set.